Stock markets on edge over Delta variant, Fed policy

-European stocks, as measured by the pan-European STOXX 600 index (.STOXX), were up 0.6%, helped by a jump in industrial, financial and mining stocks, sectors set to benefit from economic improvements.
+European stocks, as measured by the pan-European STOXX 600 index, were up 0.6%, helped by a jump in industrial, financial and mining stocks, sectors set to benefit from economic improvements.

 Optimism around a steady recovery has put Europe’s benchmark on course for its fifth straight month of gains.

-Germany's DAX (.GDAXI) added 1%, grinding higher after data showed an easing of Germany's annual consumer price inflation in June.
-The reading of 2.1% was still above the European Central Bank's target of close to but below 2%. read more
+Germany’s DAX added 1%, grinding higher after data showed an easing of Germany’s annual consumer price inflation in June.
+The reading of 2.1% was still above the European Central Bank’s target of close to but below 2%.

 Investors have been keeping an eye on inflation figures and what they may mean for continued central bank stimulus.